MikkelVembye/POMADE/cran-comments.md

 ## Submission

-This is the second version of POMADE.
+This is a patch version update of POMADE.
 The package provides functions for conducting power analysis for overall average effects in meta-analysis with dependent effect sizes.
-In this submission, we corrected the formula for expectation of tau-squared estimator in the CE-RVE model, in accordance with a published corrigendum in Journal for Educational and Behavioral Statistics.
+In this submission, we replaced the deprecated `purrr::rerun()` with `purrr::map()` and updated the traffic light color options to make them more flexible for the user.

 ## Test environments